What is shadow IT and how can you control it?

 Okay, whilst that description was a little dramatic, shadow IT poses an undeniable risk to your business.
 Gartner predicted that 1 in 3 security breaches will be the result of shadow IT applications by 2020.
 And Research from Cisco indicated CIOs underestimate the amount of shadow application running on the network by a factor of 14.
 That is to say, the CIO thought the business was running 51 cloud services when in reality it was using 730!

 These stats highlight how many businesses still don’t have a grasp on the extent of their shadow IT.
 The risks and controls have been around for years, yet many businesses wait until they get burned to take action.

 What is shadow IT?

 Shadow IT can present itself in many ways, a few examples being:

 - Staff sharing files between themselves, suppliers and customers.
 Often with a cloud file store such as OneDrive, Dropbox or Google Drive.

 - A member of the sales team using an online CRM solution to work on a campaign.

 - An employee using an online tool from their previous job, instead of the software their current employer uses.

 Shadow IT plays on the idea of “if you can’t see it, you can’t control it”.
 As a result, it creates a lot of invisible risks and security gaps which the IT team is unable to address.

 Why does shadow IT occur?

-The popularity of having sudden access to a plethora of applications was compounded by the fact that in the past, IT projects would have to stop or grind their way through the IT department before actually being usable.
+The popularity of having sudden access to a plethora of applications was compounded by the fact that in the past, IT projects would have to stop or grind their way through the IT department before becoming usable.
 Whilst this wasn’t done with malice, the delay it caused frustrated power users who wanted rapid solutions to their issues.